 - If you are on an HE course, proof of your SAAS award, including any SAAS bursary or Lone Parent Childcare Grant, and proof of your student loan.

 Please note your application will not be treated as complete until we have received all the supporting evidence requested from you.
-Your application will not be reviewed until we have received all evidence.
+Your application will not be reviewed until we have received all the evidence.

 How long will my application take?